-Thus, if a story appears in all five traditions, it is very probable that it originated with a very early common Palestinian oral tradition and/or Jesus’ ministry itself.
+Thus, if a story of Jesus' miracles appears in all five traditions, it is very probable that it originated with a very early common Palestinian oral tradition and/or Jesus’ ministry itself.

 If it appears in three or four independent traditions, it is still quite probable.

-Evidently, no evangelist would want to include such statements in the gospels (which are written to instruct and edify the community and potential converts), because they undermine the gospels’ purpose.
+Evidently, no evangelist would want to include such statements in the Gospels (which are written to instruct and edify the community and potential converts); they undermine the Gospels’ purpose.

 Why would Matthew have reported such an accusation, with all of its severely negative implications, unless it were true?

 Again, as we saw above, the Gospels report that the Pharisees accused Jesus of casting out demons through the power of Beelzebul.